ryancwalsh/onlyfunds/README.md

+# OnlyFunds
+A NEARcon 2022 Project

-# NEARcon 2022 Judging Info
+## Judging Info

-## NEARcon 2022: Track
+### Track

-Future of finance – DeFi apps and features
-Governance – decentralizing NEAR protocol; making DAO useful in real world Web2 to Web3 – bootstrapping “traditional” apps and tools on blockchain
+Governance – decentralizing NEAR protocol; making DAO useful in real world Web2 to Web3 – bootstrapping “traditional” apps and tools on blockchain Future of finance – DeFi apps and features

-## NEARcon 2022: Bounties
+### Bounties

-### Covalent
+#### Covalent

 We used the Covalent API to read on-chain data into our front-end.

-### Armored Kingdom
+#### Armored Kingdom

 [Click here for our Armored Kingdom Story](https://docs.google.com/document/d/1-0JfgCBGhAEtwN25vWzzeFXj768MXsc52xkCA8rYAwY/edit?usp=sharing)

-# OnlyFunds Project Info
+# OnlyFunds Info

+## OnlyFunds App

+### What our App Does
+Our crowdfunding platform gives backers the power of DAO governance to control the release of funds raised and hold the founding team accountable.
+A vote at each milestone either releases the remaining funds or returns them to the backers.

-## Background
+## OnlyFunds Background

 ### Inspiration
 In the web2 crowdfunding model backers have no mechanism to influence the development of the project, such as when the founding team disappears or creates something very different from what was promised.

-### What it does
-Our crowdfunding platform gives backers the power of DAO governance to control the release of funds raised and hold the founding team accountable.
-A vote at each milestone either releases the remaining funds or returns them to the backers.

 ### How we built it
 We used React, Firestore, and Solidity as our backbone.
 We added custom functionality on top of the ERC-20 standard that gives backers DAO-based governance control over the release of the funds raised through a voting mechanism.